 Our walks and lighter treks are mostly on established trails, and there are no particularly difficult sections, although some of the trails are steep and rocky and can be muddy and slippery after rain.
 Sturdy trail shoes or light boots with ankle support and a trekking pole are recommended.

 We can arrange both on-road and off-road biking trips to suit all interests and abilities.
-We have a range of KONA Cinder Cone (’08) mountain bikes, helmets and gloves so if you are interested in biking with us please advise us of your height as soon as possible to secure a bike for your size.
+We have access to range of KONA mountain bikes, helmets and gloves so if you are interested in biking with us please advise us of your height as soon as possible to secure a bike for your size.